-As faculty or staff for the College of Business and Economics (COBE), you support high-impact career experiences for students, from research participation to on-campus jobs.
-We appreciate your engagement and recognize the role you play in integrating and promoting COBE Career Services.
+As faculty or staff for the College of Business and Economics, you support high-impact career experiences for students, from research participation to on-campus jobs.
+We appreciate your engagement and recognize the role you play in integrating and promoting our services.

 For faculty and staff collaboration, please contact our Career Coordinator, Brandon Armstrong, by calling (208) 426-3854 or emailing firstname.lastname@example.org.

-We can help fit career development assignments into your curriculum.
-Contact us prior to the start of the semester to plan logistics and share any requirements or rubrics you have developed.
+It’s easy to fit career development into your curriculum.
+Shared assignments can be a natural extension of the 21st century skills your are already teaching.
+Contact us prior to the start of the semester to plan logistics and share requirements or rubrics you have developed.
 Below are examples of popular shared assignments:

-Our staff is available to present in your classroom on current career development topics.
+Our staff is available to present to your students on current career topics.
 Topics include resumes, cover letters, interviewing, LinkedIn, networking and more.
-All presentations align with NACE competencies.
-Presentations are available in-person, via Zoom or prerecorded.
+All presentations align with NACE competencies and industry hiring practices.
+Presentations are available in-person, via video conferencing or pre-recorded.